 where $r$ is the rule that maximises the objective.
 Working out this equation, maximisation objective of a \emph{classification rule list} for a target variable of $k$ class labels is given by:

 This should be contrasted with the maximisation objective of \emph{subgroup list} of Eq.~\ref{eq:KLproof}, which is given by:

-Comparing both of the last equations we can notice the most important distinction between subgroup discovery and classification: the \emph{local} nature of subgroup discovery and the \emph{global} nature of the classification task.
-In other words, subgroup discovery aims at finding subgroups that locally maximise their quality, independently of the rest of the dataset, and even though rules for classification try to maximise their \emph{local} quality also, they have to take into account the quality of their negative set, i.e., a rule for classification cannot be considered by its quality alone, it has to be considered in terms of its \emph{global} impact in the dataset.
-On the other hand, this result also shows the similarity between both tasks and where the confusion sometimes arises, i.e., in some particular cases the best subgroup can be also the best rule.
-An example of this would be a dataset that is very large (relatively to the number of observations covered by the rule), and the best rule/subgroup would cover a small number of observations compared to the rule formed by the negative set of that rule, i.e., $D^{\neg a}$, as a similar distribution to $\Td$, making $\hat{\Theta}^{\neg a} \sim \Td$.
-Nonetheless, this similarity decreases in the case of larger lists, as the default rule will always represent what is left and in a subgroup list it remains constant and representing what we consider uninteresting.
+Comparing both of the last equations, we can notice the crucial distinction between subgroup discovery and classification: the \emph{local} nature of subgroup discovery and the \emph{global} nature of the classification task.
+In other words, subgroup discovery aims at finding subgroups that locally maximise their quality, independently of the rest of the dataset, and even though rules for classification try to maximise their \emph{local} quality also, they have to take into account the quality of their negative set, i.e., a classification rule cannot be considered by its quality alone, it has to be considered in terms of its \emph{global} impact in the dataset.
+On the other hand, this result also shows the similarity between both tasks and where the confusion sometimes arises, i.e., in some cases, the best subgroup can also be the best rule.
+An example of this would be a very large dataset (relatively to the number of observations covered by the rule).
+Here, the best rule/subgroup would cover a small number of observations compared to the rule formed by the negative set of that rule, i.e., $D^{\neg a}$, as a similar distribution to $\Td$, making $\hat{\Theta}^{\neg a} \sim \Td$.
+Nonetheless, this similarity decreases in the case of larger lists, as the default rule will always represent what is left.
+In contrast, in a subgroup list, it remains constant and represents what we consider uninteresting.
 The same result can be obtained for regression rule lists.